Mini-Guide to Kandy tea plantation tour

 Monsoon period can also be described as the rainy season.
 According to the weather pattern in Sri Lanka, the monsoon has 6 months changing pattern.
 Its influence is felt across south-west Sri Lanka from April to November while north-east monsoon brings to the northern and eastern parts of Sri Lanka from November to April.

 The Sri Lanka hill country, Kandy and the surrounding area largely soak up by rain during the south-west monsoon (April to November) and least rainfall in Kandy can be seen during the north-east monsoon (November to April) parallel to the dry season on the south-west monsoon.
-Since the Kandy tea planation tour includes many outdoor activities, therefore, it is better to venture on Kandy trip during the dry season from November to April.
+Since the Kandy tea plantation tour includes many outdoor activities, therefore, it is better to venture on Kandy trip during the dry season from November to April.

 However, the trip can be booked throughout the year and a large number of travellers still book the trip during the rest of the year as well despite the fact that rain might occur.